dtao/PhilosopherDeveloper/source/posts/2021-09-08-communication-is-an-outcome.md

 1. **Good**: At a bare minimum, you need a response.
 Not from a robot---a blue checkmark or some analytics data doesn't count[^robot-response]---a response from the person.
-That said, not all responses are creaed equal.
+That said, not all responses are created equal.
 2. **Better**: Ideally the response includes an attempt to understand.
 An email that just reads "Thank you" doesn't tell you the recipient even bothered reading what you wrote.
 On the other hand, "Thanks for writing this, you